AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 ---
-title: Work with Campaign and your CRM
+title: Work with Campaign and Microsoft Dynamics
-description: Learn how to work with Campaign and your CRM
+description: Learn how to work with Campaign and Microsoft Dynamics
 feature: Overview
 role: Data Engineer
 level: Beginner
-exl-id: c2d34ee9-4427-48e7-a8cf-0ae02a801d50
 ---
-# Connect your CRM with Campaign {#gs-crm}
+# Work with Campaign and Microsoft Dynamics{#crm-ms-dynamics}

 Adobe Campaign provides various CRM connectors for linking your Adobe Campaign platform to your third-party systems.
 These CRM connectors enable you to synchronize contacts, accounts, purchases, etc. They make for easy integration of your application with various third-party and business applications.